 Our right hand man for 21 years in the Graham Building, main cattle barn.

 North Carolina State Fair.
 Raleigh.
+We have served as official livestock photographers there since 1999.

 Champion Angus female, Sugar Loaf, VA